holepunchto/pear-docs/building-blocks/hyperdht.md

 The DHT powering Hyperswarm and built on top of [dht-rpc](https://github.com/mafintosh/dht-rpc).
 The HyperDHT uses a series of holepunching techniques to ensure connectivity works on most networks and is mainly used to facilitate finding and connecting to peers using end-to-end encrypted Noise streams.

 In the HyperDHT, peers are identified by a public key, not by an IP address.
-If you know someone's public key, you can connect to them regardless of where they're located, even if they move between different networks.
+Using someone's public key, users can connect to them regardless of where they're located, even if they move between different networks.

 > [Github (Hyperdht)](https://github.com/holepunchto/hyperdht)